Code-Institute-Submissions/Pepper-and-Puddles/README.md

 H1 html text showing in server.
 App set up successfully.

 - Created Admin by usering createsuperuser command line, verified by signing in following url admin path on open server"

+- Form will not create onject for booking.